dashapopova/Data-Analysis-2023/README.md

 There is no exam.
 Final grade is rounded in favor of the student.

-If you opt out of attending the class because you've had training in Python before, you can submit a project.
+If you opt out of attending the class because you've had training in Python before, you can submit a project instead of doing the assignments.

 ### Schedule
 <table>